Alek3498/EvilTwin-PoC/README.md

 ## Scope of the PoC

-1. All test were done with the rougue AP broadcasting a Open Network.
+1. All test were done with the rogue AP broadcasting a Open Network.

 2. The CA certificate used was the provided by the mitmproxy utility.